pingcap/docs/character-set-gbk.md

 * TiDB Lightning does not support importing `charset=GBK` tables to TiDB clusters earlier than v5.4.0.

-* Backup & Restore (BR) versions earlier than v5.4.0 do not support the feature of recovering `charset=GBK` tables.
-Any version of BR does not support recovering `charset=GBK` tables to TiDB clusters earlier than v5.4.0.
+* Backup & Restore (BR) versions earlier than v5.4.0 do not support recovering `charset=GBK` tables.
+No version of BR supports recovering `charset=GBK` tables to TiDB clusters earlier than v5.4.0.